what is a solid state drive ssd in a laptop 1

 Overview of the SSD’s internal components

-An SSD consists of several key components that work together to store and retrieve data.
-The main component is the NAND flash memory, which is responsible for storing the data in a non-volatile manner.
-The SSD controller manages the operations of reading and writing data to the NAND flash memory.
+An SSD consists of several vital components that store and retrieve data.
+The main component is the NAND flash memory, which stores the data non-volatile.
+The SSD controller manages reading and writing data operations to the NAND flash memory.

 Explanation of NAND flash memory